 What is a Default Judgment?

-A default judgment may be entered following an order of default.
+A default judgment may be entered after an order of default.
 Sometimes, after entering an order of default, the court will hold a hearing to decide how much money the defendant should pay.
 After the hearing, the court may order a default judgment in that amount.

 In District Court, if a plaintiff has given the court an affidavit saying how much is owed, and if the defendant does not file a notice of intention to defend, then there may not ever be a hearing.
 In this case, the defendant may get a default judgment or “Affidavit Judgment” instead of an order of default.